sbsce/cyubeVR-VoxelAPI-Modding/README.md

 Of course, you also have access to the whole C/C++ standard library and any other C/C++ library you might want to include in your code.

-# How to start using this:
+# How to start using this

-# Step 1: Click the "Download ZIP" download button here in GitHub
+## Step 1: Click the "Download ZIP" download button here in GitHub

 ![TutorialDownload](https://user-images.githubusercontent.com/38058738/162877620-ae9bda17-17b5-4d7e-a864-e696389de2c0.png)

-# Step 2: Extract the downloaded ZIP somewhere
+## Step 2: Extract the downloaded ZIP somewhere

-# Step 3:
+## Step 3: Open the Visual Studio solution

 In the extracted folder, go into the folder `ProjectFolder`.
 Then double click the `Code.sln` file.